ADMP-706949/data-management-tutorial/02_spark_practicalv2.md

 `Raw_Guest_List` | The person or list of people who appeared on the show, according to Wikipedia.
 The GoogleKnowlege_Occupation only refers to one of them in a given row.

-So take a look at the first 5 rows of the RDD we just created:
+To read a daily_show_guests.csv into an RDD object raw_data.
+The RDD object raw_data closely resembles a List of String objects, one object for each line in the dataset.
+We then use the take() method to print the first 5 elements of the RDD, so take a look at the first 5 rows of the RDD we just created:

 ~~~
 %pyspark